-Registry of Madrid and with the Administrative Registry of the Spanish Commission of the Stock Market of Collective Investment Institutions Management Companies) Santander Asset Management, S.A, SGIIC on 30 days' written notice to the other party.
+The Sub-Investment Management Agreement may be terminated by either the ACD or Santander Asset Management, S.A, SGIIC on 30 days' written notice to the other party.
 The Sub-Investment Management Agreement may also be terminated immediately on the happening of certain events including if the ACD believes that this is in the best interests of investors, or if there is material breach by the other party.
 The Sub-Investment Management Agreement will terminate automatically in the event of either party's insolvency.